-The company has not yet recorded any revenues and funds its operations through periodic capital issues.
+The company has not yet recorded any revenues and funds its operations through periodic capital issues and research grants.
 Management prepares detailed working capital forecasts which are reviewed by the Board on a regular basis.
 Cash flow forecasts and projections take into account sensitivities on receipts, and costs.
-Having made relevant and appropriate enquiries, including consideration of the company's current cash resources and the working capital forecasts, the Directors have a reasonable expectation that the company will have adequate cash resources to continue to meet the requirements of the business for at least the next twelve months.
+In their assessment of going concern the directors have considered the possible impact on the business of the COVID-19 pandemic.
+As noted in the Strategic Report this has to date had no significant impact on the company's operations other than an anticipated short-term delay to the existing Phase 2b clinical study's timetable.
+Having made relevant and appropriate enquiries, including consideration of the company will have adequate cash resources to continue to meet the requirements of the business for at least the next twelve months.
 Accordingly, the Board continues to adopt the going concern basis in preparing the financial statements.